opendocsg/slw-judgments-backfill/2013_SGHC_105/report.md

 **The Issues**

-33     As a preliminary point, it should be noted that the action against Kurniawan was clearly an action for _civil_ and not criminal contempt since he was personally bound by the EJD Order and the application by the Plaintiff was directed at securing Kurniawan’s compliance with the EJD Order (see _Aurol Anthony Sabastian v Sembcorp Marine Ltd_ [2013] 2 SLR 246 at [29]).
+33     As a preliminary point, it should be noted that the action against Kurniawan was clearly an action for _civil_ and not criminal contempt since he was personally bound by the EJD Order and the application by the Plaintiff was directed at securing Kurniawan’s compliance with the EJD Order (see _Aurol Anthony Sabastian v Sembcorp Marine Ltd_ <span class="citation">[2013] 2 SLR 246</span> at [29]).
 For the purposes of establishing civil contempt, it would be sufficient if there was a deliberate breach of an order.
-Kurniawan’s reasons for his disobedience was not relevant in establishing liability; it was only relevant at the later sentencing stage (see _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others_ [2005] 3 SLR(R) 60 (“ _OCM Opportunities_ ”) at [27] and _Summit Holdings Ltd and another v Business Software Alliance_ [1999] 2 SLR(R) 592 at [52] and [53]).
+Kurniawan’s reasons for his disobedience was not relevant in establishing liability; it was only relevant at the later sentencing stage (see _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others_ <span class="citation">[2005] 3 SLR(R) 60</span> (“ _OCM Opportunities_ ”) at [27] and _Summit Holdings Ltd and another v Business Software Alliance_ <span class="citation">[1999] 2 SLR(R) 592</span> at [52] and [53]).

 34     The issues decided in the substantive committal application were therefore as follows: